 - Breathe: slow deep and easy breathing is among the best stress reducers.

-- Drink an 8 ounce glass of cold water
+- Drink: 8 ounce glass of cold water

-- Move about and exercise- use the stairs instead of the elevator.
+- Exercise: use the stairs instead of the elevator.

 - Rubbing on both ears for 10-15 seconds will give a quick uplifting.